Skip to main content

 logo

-The same tenacity and resident pride that enabled Sandy Springs’ pioneering system of government still exists in the city today through volunteer organizations and citizen engagement.
-To mark this anniversary, the City and various community group have partnered to produce events to celebrate together with residents.
+The same tenacity and resident pride that enabled Sandy Springs' pioneering system of government still exists in the City today through volunteer organizations and citizen engagement.
+To mark this anniversary, the City and various community groups have partnered to produce events to celebrate together with residents.

 Our Journey

-Discover how we got to where we are today with this time-line of City history.
+Discover how Sandy Springs got to where it is today with this timeline of City history.

 Celebrate Together